Last Updated on by Rodrigo @ OutofYourComfortZone

 10 Tips for Traveling More Sustainably

-Now, here’s our list of 10 tips to travel more consciously and adopt practices that help preserve our environment.
+Now, here’s our list of 10 tips for responsible tourism to travel more consciously and adopt practices that help preserve our environment.

 1. Carry your trash with you while traveling